aramis-lab/clinicadl/docs/RandomSearch.md

     - `--transfer_learning_path` (str) is the path to a result folder (output of `clinicadl train`).
     The best model of this folder will be used to initialize the network as explained in the [implementation details](Train/Details.md#transfer-learning).
-    If nothing is given the initialization will be random.
+    If nothing is given then the initialization will be random.
     - `--transfer_learning_selection` (str) corresponds to the metric according to which the [best model](Train/Details.md#model-selection) of `transfer_learning_path` will be loaded.
     This argument will only be taken into account if the source network is a CNN.